Notice of Pre-AIA or AIA Status

 The amount of direction provided and working examples:

 Applicant has provided no working examples of a compound of formula III or a compound of formula IV.
-Beginning at Page 59 of the instant specification, Applicant has provided structures of a compound of formula (III), listing variables R1-4 and A. Further, at Page 60, structures are provided with the generic labels of, for example, “Therapeutic Moiety”, “Diagnostic Moiety”, and “LG”.
+Beginning at Page 59 of the instant specification, Applicant has provided structures of a compound of formula (III), listing variables R1-4 and A. Further, at Page 60, structures are provided with generic labels of, for example, “Therapeutic Moiety”, “Diagnostic Moiety”, and “LG”.
 Similarly, Applicant presents structures for compounds of formula (IV) beginning at Page 67 of the instant specification.
 As above, these structures include the variables R1-4 and “A”.
-Further, beginning at page 68 of the instant specification, Applicant provides structures of compounds of formula IV using generic labels like “Diagnostic Moiety” and “Therapeutic Moiety”.
+Further, beginning at Page 68 of the instant specification, Applicant provides structures of compounds of formula IV using generic labels like “Diagnostic Moiety” and “Therapeutic Moiety”.

-Nowhere in the instant disclosure has Applicant provided a specific example with sufficient characterization data of a compound of formula III and/or formula IV, with all variables fully defined.
-As presented, Applicant has disclosed speculative examples of compounds of a generic formula III or formula IV, with ambiguous labels leading to innumerable compounds that could be encompassed by this formulas to be envisaged by a person having ordinary skill in the art.
+Nowhere in the instant disclosure has Applicant provided a specific working example with sufficient characterization data of a compound of formula III and/or formula IV, with all variables fully defined.
+As presented, Applicant has disclosed speculative examples of compounds of a generic formula III or formula IV, with ambiguous labels leading to innumerable compounds that could be encompassed by these formulas to be envisaged by a person having ordinary skill in the art.
 Insufficient guidance has been provided for a person having ordinary skill in the art to understand, for example, which moieties should be selected as a “diagnostic moiety” or a “therapeutic moiety” to be included as a part of a compound III or IV, nor would it be readily understood based on the instant disclosure the motivation for selecting a particular moiety that could satisfy this broad characterization.

 Within the specification, “specific operative embodiments of the invention must be set forth.
 Examples and description should be of sufficient scope as to justify the scope of the claims.”
 Markush claims must be provided with support in the disclosure for each member of the Markush group.
 Where the constitution and formula of a chemical compound is stated only as a probability or speculation, the disclosure is not sufficient to support claims identifying the compound by such composition or formula.
 See MPEP 608.01(p).